Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we present TESS light curves of seven well-localized GRBs and establish limits on late-time emission.
-We estimate physical parameters for some of these bursts, and also present a novel method of accounting for the TESS cosmic-ray mitigation strategy in order to determine an upper limit for the optical flash associated with the episodes of high-energy emission.
-Finally, we emphasize the utility of TESS for GRB science and highlight TESS's ability to identify orphan afterglows.
+In this work, we present TESS light curves of eight well-localized GRBs with evidence for prompt optical and/or afterglow emission.
+We constrain physical parameters for four of these bursts using TESS light curves, and account for the TESS cosmic-ray mitigation strategy in order to constrain the brightness of any associated prompt optical flashes.
+We also briefly discuss the possibilities for TESS to detect late-time emission from GRBs, and highlight that it is one of the few observatories capable of detecting both prompt and afterglow emission from GRBs.

-TESS will be on-sky for many years to come, and has already proven invaluable for the field of transients.
-With the introduction of a blind transient search pipeline (Jayaraman et al., in prep), TESS will find more fast optical transients, including GRB optical counterparts and orphan afterglows, and can help curate a large sample of such objects.
-Recent GRB observations have fostered many questions that challenge our canonical knowledge of GRBs, and TESS will certainly play a significant role in answering these questions and advancing the field.
+Modifications to TESS's operations during its Extended Mission 2 have enhanced its ability to detect and disseminate information about observations of prompt optical emission more rapidly, as well as significantly improved our ability to distinguish between prompt and afterglow emission---particularly in the case of GRB 230307A.
+Moreover, given that the weekly downlink schedule now enables the rapid creation and public dissemination of the TICA FFIs, we are able to identify GRB signatures in TESS within days---considerably earlier than in previous phases of the mission.

+We also note that TESS's large sky coverage, combined with the isotropic distribution of GRBs on the sky, means that there will be at least a few GRBs discovered in TESS's field of view each year.
+This detection rate is aided by the fact that TESS has limited downtime---it is neither subject to the constraints of ground-based observatories (e.g., day-night cycles and weather), nor those of space-based observatories in low-earth orbit (e.g., Earth occultation and the South Atlantic Anomaly).\footnote{TESS is in a unique, elliptical high-earth orbit that places it in a 2:1 resonance with the Moon.}

+Given our predicted rate of up to 10 detections per year of optical counterparts to GRBs in TESS, we can expect to identify many more as the mission proceeds.
+We also plan to utilize TESS to follow up on GRBs and other relativistic fast transients detected by the recently-launched Einstein Probe \citep{einstein_probe_2018,einstein_probe_2022}, which is sensitive to GRBs throughout a larger parameter space, including at higher redshift and in softer bands (e.g., \citealt{liu_ep,levan_ep}).
+Upcoming missions, including the Space Variable Objects Monitor \citep{svom_paper}, will significantly increase the number of GRBs detected and rapidly localized.
+TESS clearly fulfills a unique role in detecting and characterizing GRBs, and will serve as a useful complement to other optical large-scale surveys, such as the ongoing Zwicky Transient Facility \citep{bellm_ztf} and the upcoming Legacy Survey of Space and Time at the Vera Rubin Observatory \citep{lsst_survey}.